They're only small islands with ridiculously narrow streets, but car ownership is high, so it's a challenge.

 Take a day or two to observe local driving habits before picking up a hire car.

 Once you feel brave enough here are a few rules to observe:

-Actually, the colorful buses are a great way to get around Malta.
+Malta's colorful buses are a great way to get around the country.

 There was a time, when it was difficult and expensive to get vehicles onto the islands, that all the buses were old, held together with string and brown paper and virtual death-traps (albeit with icons of the Virgin Mary or Christ keeping an eye on the passengers).
 Modern, safer buses are being introduced, but authorities are trying to retain the ‘retro' look that has become synonymous with Malta.

 Still, the roads remain narrow, the surface potholed, and the owner-drivers in a rush to keep to the timetable.
 Just hang on tight, and keep children secure.

 Malta holds on to many traditions from its past as a British colony, such as red phone boxes, and driving on the left – why not the venerable zebra crossing?